-The managerial costs include information gathering costs, decision-making costs and internal communication costs.
+The managerial costs include information-gathering costs, decision-making costs, and internal communication costs.

-1. Information Gathering and Decision Making Costs

-Price change decision-making processes require a great deal of information gathering.
-The information gathered includes customer, company and competitor data.
-These information-gathering efforts involve many different organizational members.
-During the two years we studied, a pricing coordinator and pricing manager acted as the focal point for the data gathering efforts.
+Information-Gathering and Decision-Making Costs: Price change decision-making processes require a great deal of information gathering.
+The information gathered includes customer, company, and competitor data.
+These informationgathering efforts involve many different organizational members.
+During the two years we studied, a pricing coordinator acted as the focal point for the data gathering efforts.
 For example, the pricing coordinator would seek competitor price sheets from the field sales representatives.
 The coordinator would also turn to the engineering group to determine the substitutability of the company's parts for comparable competitor parts.
 The coordinator might also turn to the marketing group for customer sales records and competitive information, to the finance group for sales records for specific parts, to the sales force for specific customer and competitor information, to the accounting group or to the production group for cost information, and to upper management for clarification of specific actions.
-From these various pieces of information, the coordinator builds a database that allows them to compare the competitors' prices with their prices.
-The information technology representative would help in the organization and storage of this information in a database form.
+From these various pieces of information, the coordinator builds a database that allows the company to compare the competitors' prices with its own.
+The information technology representative helps in the organization and storage of this information in a database.
 This process occurs primarily during the first six months of the year-the time before the pricing season.

-The cost of time spent by participants during this process is shown in Table 1a.
+The cost of time spent by participants during this process is shown in Table 1A.
 These costs include all the time from January to July for all participants.
-These activities take up 10.75 man-months (which is the sum of the figures in the last column of Table 1a, from January to July) for a total cost of \$94,600 (10.75 months $\times$ 176 hours/month $\times$ \$50.00 per hour = \$94,600).
-We include these information-gathering costs because they are required for the subsequent analysis of proposed price changes.
+These activities take up 10.75 man-months (which is the sum of the figures in the last column of Table 1A, from January to July) for a total cost of \$94,600 [(10.75 months) $\times$ (176 hours/month) $\times$ (\$50.00 per hour) = \$94,600].
+We include these informationgathering costs because they are required for the subsequent analysis of proposed price changes.

 With the database in place, various individuals participate in a series of price change simulations and impact analyses in order to translate the pricing strategy into various specific pricing actions.
-The different participants' list and the time spent by them directly on the list price changes from August to December is provided in Table 1a.
+A list of the participants and the time spent by them directly on the list-price changes from August to December are provided in Table 1A.
 Again, the pricing coordinator and pricing manager serve as the focal point for these efforts.
 The pricing strategy will imply specific changes for various product lines in the company.
-Given the competitor, customer and company information, various organizational members, including people from marketing, sales, and finance will develop specific recommendations about which prices to increase, which prices to decrease, and which prices to leave unchanged.
+Given the competitor, customer, and company information, various organizational members, including people from marketing, sales, and finance, will develop specific recommendations about which prices to increase, which prices to decrease, and which prices to leave unchanged.
 The pricing coordinator with the help of financial analysts will then take a first look at the specific proposed prices.